BenAhrdt/ioBroker.lorawan/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+* (BenAhrdt) dont use bridge enum within namespace of adapter
 * (BenAhrdt) Improve Namebuilding of foreign states to bridge

 ### 1.16.10 (2025-09-18)